 In June 2018, the Company entered into a facility agreement with SC Total Business Land SRL ("TBL"), an entity controlled by current and former employees of RMGC, pursuant to which it agreed to lend \$0.9 million to TBL.
-The loan is repayable in 2028, accrues interest at a rate of 1% per annum and is secured by a mortgage over certain assets of the borrower and personal guarantees in favour of the Company by the principals of TBL.
+The loan is repayable in 2028, accrues interest at a rate of 1% per annum and is secured by a mortgage over certain assets of the borrower and personal guarantees in favor of the Company by the principals of TBL.
 By February 2019, TBL had drawn down the entire \$0.9 million facility.
-Partial payments of principal on the loan were received in April and October 2019, with the next repayment expected in May 2020.
+Partial payments of principal on the loan were received in 2019, and during the six-month period to June 30, 2020.